cruncher/sparky/README.md

 - decimals: number – Alias of floatformat.
 - divide: number – Divides by number.
 - escape
+- find-in: `path` - finds an object in a collection at `path` by it's indexed key (usually `id`).
 - first –
 - floatformat: number –
 - floor
 - get: string – Takes an object and renders the named property.
 - greater-than: value, stringTrue, stringFalse
 - invert – Returns 1/property.
-- is: value, stringTrue, stringFalse – Compares property to value.
+- is: value – Strictly compares property to value, returns a boolean.
+- equals: value - Deeply compares property to value, returns a boolean.
 - join
 - json
 - last